-Android phone or tablet running Android 2.2 onwards.
+Android phone or tablet running Android 4.01 (Ice Cream Sandwich) or later version.

-Simple audio coupling (speaker to microphone) is giving good results with the proper modes (MT-63 in particular).
-But for sending images a cable interface is recommended for best picture quality.

-A simple, easy to make single cable (plus six resistances) interface is described in the appendix section of this manual.
+- Simple audio coupling (speaker to microphone) is giving good results with the proper modes (MT-63 in particular).
+But for sending images a cable interface is recommended for best picture quality. - A simple, easy to make single cable (plus six resistances) interface is described in the appendix section of this manual.